7 Ways to Love

 "7 Ways to Love" is a song by British band Saint Etienne under the name Cola Boy.
-It features vocals by Janey Lee Grace, is written by Andrew Midgley and was released in 1991 by Arista Records as a single only.
+It features vocals by Janey Lee Grace, is written by Andrew Midgley and was released on 24 June 1991 by Arista Records as a single only.
 It peaked at number eight on the UK Singles Chart and number one on both the UK Dance Singles chart and the UK Club Chart.
 Additionally, it was a top-10 hit in Ireland, a top-20 hit in Luxembourg and Switzerland and a top-40 hit in Belgium, Israel and the Netherlands.

 Background and release

 The song was made by Bob Stanley and Pete Wiggs of Saint Etienne, with Sarah Cracknell singing on the original demo.
 After an initial pressing of 500 white label copies sold out, it was re-recorded with vocals by Cracknell's friend Janey Lee Grace, a former backing singer of Wham!, as Cracknell was under contract to another label and was not permitted to sing on non-Saint Etienne releases.
 Stanley and Wiggs were inspired by dance hits that were played in the clubs at the time.
 Stanley told The Guardian in 2025, "St Etienne did a club tour in early 1991 and we were hearing all these dance hits like DJ H featuring Stefy's 'I Like It' and '(I Wanna Give You) Devotion' by Nomad.
-We thought: "Let's go home and write something that will work in a club".
-We made the song as basic as possible, with a memorable hook.
+We thought: 'Let's go home and write something that will work in a club'.
+We made the song as basic as possible, with a memorable hook."

 The guys pressed the promo records themselves and drove around London dropping them off in various shops.
 The track was picked up by Arista Records, who wanted to sign them, but they were already on Heavenly Recordings and about to release their first album as Saint Etienne, Foxbase Alpha.
 Stanley and Wiggs came up with the alias Cola Boy and recruited Stanley's friend Andrew Midgley as Cola Boy, doing appearances in clubs and on TV with Lee Grace.
 She told in the same interview, "After Bob Stanley and Pete Wiggs of St Etienne called, it took me two hours to get to the session and two hours to get back – and I was only in there for 50 minutes!
 They just said, "Can you sing, '7 Ways to Love'?" then, "Can you ad-lib?" and then, "You’re done."
 I was saying: "What about the verse?
 And the chorus?"
 But that was it."